Antrodia cinnamomea (Niu-Chang-Chih / Stout Camphor Fungus)

 Allergic reactions in mushroom-sensitive individuals.

-FDA has NOT approved AC for clinical applications — supplement only.
+FDA has not approved AC for clinical applications — supplement only.

 Severely immunocompromised individuals: caution (immunomodulatory activity).